 They’re also the most cost-effective type of door.
 Click here for more information about sliding doors and pole barns.

-One great option is adding Dutch doors or windows in your stalls.
+There are several options for getting natural light into your stall barn.
+One great option is adding Dutch doors or horse stall windows in your stalls.
 These provide light in the building, and add an additional source of ventilation.